FREQUENTLY ASKED QUESTIONS

-On the weekend before Thanksgiving (November 19-20, 2022), the annual Florida CraftArt Festival welcomes more than 10,000 people to a free outdoor art show featuring 100 outstanding fine craft artists from around the country.
+On the weekend before Thanksgiving, the annual CraftArt Festival welcomes people to a free outdoor art show featuring 100 outstanding fine craft artists from around the country.
 The two-day festival held in downtown St. Petersburg is an ideal time for holiday gift shopping.
 Sponsored Emerging Artists are mentored and given the opportunity to launch and expand their careers.

 Florida CraftArt (formerly known as Florida Craftsmen) was originally organized by Louis and Elsa Freund, professors at Stetson University in Deland, Florida in 1951.
 Elsa was a jeweler and the couple felt that an organization dedicated to fine craft would elevate the art form to the status it so rightly deserved.
 Exhibitions were organized and held annually at galleries, art centers and colleges throughout the state of Florida beginning with an exhibition at Florida State University.